 What If I Can’t Find Passion Fruit?

 If you can’t find fresh passion fruit or bottled juice, you can switch things up and use pineapple instead for the glaze.
-The tartness of the pineapple achieves a similar tropical flavor profile that pears so well with the coconut and macadamia nuts.
+The tartness of the pineapple achieves a similar tropical flavor profile that pairs so well with the coconut and macadamia nuts.

 You want that acid tang to complement the richness, after all.
-Fresh pineapple juice is a great substitute.
+Fresh pineapple juice is a great substitute!

 And if you love bright, fruity flavors that bring a bunch of sunshine to the dessert course, you’ll love our satsuma layer cake!